potiuk/airflow/BREEZE.rst

   -c, --github-registry
           If GitHub registry is enabled, pulls and pushes are done from the GitHub registry not DockerHub.
-You need to be logged in to the registry in order to be able to pull/push from it and you need to be committer to push to Apache Airflow' GitHub registry.
+You need to be logged in to the registry in order to be able to pull/push from and you need to be committer to push to Apache Airflow' GitHub registry.

-  -G, --github-organisation
-          GitHub organisation used to pull, push images when cache is used.
-Default: apache.

-  -g, --github-repo
+  -g, --github-repository
           GitHub repository used to pull, push images when cache is used.
+          Default: apache/airflow.

+          If you use this flag, automatically --github-registry flag is enabled.

+  -s, --github-image-id <COMMIT_SHA>|<RUN_ID>
+          <RUN_ID> or <COMMIT_SHA> of the image.
+Images in GitHub registry are stored with those
+          to be able to easily find the image for particular CI runs.
+Once you know the
+          <RUN_ID> or <COMMIT_SHA>, you can specify it in github-image-id flag and Breeze will
+          automatically pull and use that image so that you can easily reproduce a problem that occurred in CI.

+          If you use this flag, automatically --github-registry is enabled.

-Default: airflow.
+          Default: latest.

   -v, --verbose
           Show verbose information about executed docker, kind, kubectl, helm commands.
 Useful for